 The campfire tale—it’s ubiquitous in mountain culture.
 As long as we’ve climbed, skied, boated or traveled, we’ve been telling stories.
 In March of 2007, Fitz launched The Dirtbag Diaries, a grassroots podcast dedicated to the sometimes serious, often humorous stories from wild places.
 What began as a solitary experiment has evolved into collaboration between writers, photographers, artists and listeners to produce the type of stories that rarely find homes in the glossy pages of magazines.

-With over 150 episodes, The Dirtbag Diaries has developed a passionate listener base, cultivated relationships with outdoor sports’ online hubs, and turned listeners into writers as part of an ongoing media experiment.
-It’s been a success for its sponsors as well.
-Patagonia has been with us from the start, New Belgium Brewing and Kuat Racks joined a year later, and Chaco came on board as the primary sponsor of The Shorts in 2014.
+With over 200 episodes, The Dirtbag Diaries has developed a passionate listener base, cultivated relationships with outdoor sports’ online hubs, and turned listeners into writers as part of an ongoing media experiment.
 Outside Magazine named it the best podcast.
-As we head into our ninth year, the show has been downloaded 3.5 million times—numbers we never dreamed of when we first hit “publish.”
+We’ve celebrated 10 years and the show has been downloaded over 9 million times—numbers we never dreamed of when we first hit “publish.”

 The Dirtbag Diaries has found its niche.
 We love working on it.
 Have a listen.